foxt/rpi-alpine-image-builder/README.md

 ## Booting

 ### Rainbow or black screen
 This means the Pi could not load the kernel.
-Make sure the kernel is in the right place, and that the Pi can access the files.
+Ensure you're using the right architecture for the Pi model you're running.
 This may also occur when using rpiboot with a raw folder.
 Package the folder into a FAT32 `boot.img` instead.

 ### `/dev/root cannot open block device`,  `Kernel panic - not syncing: VFS: Unable to mount root fs on unknown-block(0,0)`
 This means the Pi could not load the `boot/initramfs-pi` file.
 The common reason is due to the SFTP server lacking permissions to read the file.